-Infection by Myrtle Rust
+Infection by myrtle rust

-Darwinia glaucophylla has the potential to be susceptible to infection by Myrtle Rust (Austropuccinia psidii).
+Darwinia glaucophylla has the potential to be susceptible to infection by myrtle rust (Austropuccinia psidii).
 Myrtle rust is an exotic fungus that affects a wide range of species in the family Myrtaceae, damaging or killing new growth and foliage in susceptible species (Makinson 2018).
-This progressive defoliation can increase plant stress and in turn limit reproductive success, or kill plants outright (Makinson 2018).
-The whole Central Coast region, including the full known distribution of D. glaucophylla is within the zone of full Myrtle Rust naturalisation, with the Australian outbreak first being recorded in this area in 2010 (Makinson 2018).
+This progressive defoliation can increase plant stress and in turn limit reproductive success or kill plants outright (Makinson 2018).
+The whole Central Coast region, including the full known distribution of D. glaucophylla is within the zone of full myrtle rust naturalisation, with the Australian outbreak first being recorded in this area in 2010 (Makinson 2018).

-Darwinia glaucophylla is known as a host species for Myrtle Rust following inoculation trials, although to date there has been no wild infection reports specifically for D. glaucophylla (B. Makinson in litt.
+Darwinia glaucophylla is known as a host species for myrtle rust following inoculation trials, although to date there have been no wild infection reports specifically for D. glaucophylla (B. Makinson in litt.
 May 2018; Focus Flora 2018).
-However, less obvious effects of Myrtle Rust have been recorded on post-fire regrowth and seedlings in other known host species where mature plants may appear resilient (Makinson 2018), and so the threat of Myrtle Rust cannot be dismissed for D. glaucophylla.
+However, less obvious effects of myrtle rust have been recorded on post-fire regrowth and seedlings in other known host species where mature plants may appear resilient (Makinson 2018), and so the threat of myrtle rust cannot be dismissed for D. glaucophylla.
 This threat is therefore currently not considered to be contributing to continuing decline in D. glaucophylla as future effects are not confidently projected, though it remains a plausible future threat that may cause rapid decline in the species once it becomes apparent.